Merkava: Merkava Tankbulance

 Some Merkava tanks are fitted with full medical and ambulance abilities while retaining their armament (but carrying less ammunition than the standard tank, having both ammunition racks in the rear removed).
 The cabin area is converted for carrying injured personnel and includes two stretchers and life support medical station systems supplemented by a full medical team complement to operate under combat conditions with a Merkava battalion.
-The vehicle has a rear door to facilitate evacuation under fire, and can provide cover-fire/fire-support to infantry.
+The vehicle retains its rear door to facilitate evacuation under fire, and can provide cover-fire/fire-support to infantry.

 The "tankbulance" is not an unarmed ambulance and consequently is not protected by the Geneva Convention's provisions regarding ambulances, but it is far less vulnerable to accidental or deliberate fire than an ambulance or armored personnel carrier.

 Merkava IFV Namer

-Namer (Hebrew: leopard, which is also an abbreviation of Nagmash (APC) Merkava"), is an infantry fighting vehicle based on the Merkava Mark IV chassis.
+Namer (Hebrew: leopard, which is also an abbreviation of Nagmash (APC) Merkava"), is an infantry fighting vehicle based on the Merkava Mark 4 chassis.
 In service since 2008, the vehicle was initially called Nemmera (Hebrew: leopardess), but later renamed to Namer.

 Namer is equipped with a Samson Remote Controlled Weapon Station (RCWS) armed with either a .50 M2 Browning Heavy Machinegun or a Mk 19 Automatic Grenade Launcher.
 It also has a 7.62 mm MAG machine gun, 60 mm mortar and smoke grenades.
-Like the Merkava Mark IV, it is optimized for high level of crew survival on the battlefield.
+Like the Merkava Mark 4, it is optimized for high level of crew survival on the battlefield.
 The Namer has a three-man crew (commander, driver, and RCWS gunner) and may carry up to nine infantrymen and a stretcher.
 An ambulance variant can carry two casualties on stretchers and medical equipment.

 The Golani Brigade used two Namer IFVs during Operation Cast Lead.
 During Operation Protective Edge more than 20 vehicles were operated with great success and post operation analysis recommended procuring more of them.

 Merkava ARV Nemmera

-The Merkava armored recovery vehicle initially called Namer (Hebrew: leopard), but subsequently renamed Nemmera (Hebrew: leopardess) is an armored recovery vehicle based on a Merkava Mark III or IV chassis.
+The Merkava armored recovery vehicle initially called Namer (Hebrew: leopard), but subsequently renamed Nemmera (Hebrew: leopardess) is an armored recovery vehicle based on a Merkava Mark 3 or 4 chassis.
 It can tow disabled tanks and carries a complete Merkava back-up power pack that can be changed in the field in under 90 minutes.

-There are two versions of Nemmera: the heavier equipped with a 42 tonne-force-meter crane and a 35 tonne-force-meter winch, and the smaller equipped with a smaller crane.